Preparing For Your Canadian Immigration Interview

 Finally, in advance think about your answers to the questions that your interviewers might ask.
 Go over the information on your application and think about why you want to move to Canada, what you see as challenges, and what you know about Canada.

-The following questions can help you prepare so that you feel confident going into your interview.
+The following questions can help you prepare for a common immigration interview so that you feel confident going into it:

 - Why do you want to move to Canada?